75lb/handbrake-js/README.md

 --------------------
 Handbrake-js has a single method: run.
 ### handbrake.run(handbrakeOptions)
 There are two ways to invoke run(), the first returns an event emitter.
-This approach gives you the output as it happens.
+This approach emits output as it happens.
 ```javascript
 var handbrake = require("handbrake-js");